What Travel insurance Covers (and What It Doesn't)

 Emergency Medical Cover

-Covers hospital treatment, surgery, repatriation home.
+Covers hospital treatment, surgery, and repatriation home.
 The most financially critical element.
 Minimum: £5m for Europe, £10m+ for US/Canada/Australia.
-US hospital care costs £5,000–£10,000+ per day.
-Do not travel to the US without at least £10m medical cover.
+US hospital care can cost £5,000-£10,000+ per day.
+Don't travel to the US without at least £10m medical cover.

 Very important